 By October, Carol and her team had produced, packaged and delivered more than 170,000 meals to more than 50,000 people across Stoke-on-Trent - of which approximately 35,000 were children.
-And, at the time of writing, they’re already planning Christmas Day meal provision for any families who want it.
+And, at the time of writing in November, they’re already planning Christmas Day meal provision for any families who want it.

 So, it’s no surprise really that in the 2020 New Year’s Honours List, her services to the community and significant contribution to the UK’s COVID-19 response were deservedly rewarded with an OBE.

 “It’s been quite a time, really,” she says, laughing.
 “I didn’t tell my husband until 24 hours before it went public, because he can’t keep a secret!
 I wasn’t telling my daughter either, but it turns out she’d given some information about me in the nomination process, so was also keeping the same secret from me.

 “It’s a shame we couldn’t celebrate like we normally would have, but we did at least have a home game at Vale Park that day.

 “If you look at what drives me, it’s the community.
 I’m as pleased for the club and for the charity as I am for myself.
 It’s all about the work that they’ve done; I’m so proud of our achievements.”

 The local business owner joked in a recent interview with the Stoke Sentinel newspaper that she’s gone from one O-Level to an OBE, but it has all been part of her passionate mission to help drive social mobility in the city.

 And they’re looking after their own, too.
 Throughout a time when supporters have been asked to stay at home, Carol and husband Kevin never felt closer to them.